brorgustav/v1dp1/README.md

                    --opacity 0.5 --colormap hsv --fps 30
 ```

+Make sure the `--width` and `--height` match your framebuffer's
+resolution.
+If they are smaller than the actual display, the overlay will
+only cover part of the screen.
+You can check the current resolution with
+`fbset -s` and pass the values to `randomfb.py` for a full-screen effect.

 Available colormaps: `gray`, `hsv`, `hot`.

 To modulate the noise with hardware input, provide a numeric file path using